Safer water and better lives through pioneering biosciences

 - Developing our Nitrafix and Koi Pond products to lower excess nutrients caused by fish.

-- Aquafix Laboratories moved to the UW Research Park facilities, expanding our access to leading edge technology and information.
+- The Naturalake Biosciences laboratories moved to the UW Research Park facilities, expanding our access to leading edge technology and information.